The best wood burning stove for cabins, sheds, tiny homes and small spaces

 But as much as we might romanticise about them, there are also a few downsides that you should at least think about…

-Until a few years ago, wood burning stoves were universally seen as being a good ecological option for heating, especially compared to gas, oil or electricity (generated with fossil fuels).
+A few years ago, wood burning stoves were universally seen as being a good ecological option for heating, especially compared to gas, oil or electricity (generated with fossil fuels).
 Improvements in the design and efficiency of wood burning stoves over the years have increased their eco-performance (lower smoke and particulate emissions), compared to older models and other methods of burning wood, such as an open fire.

 Wood (properly grown, harvested and dried) is a renewable resource.
 As wood grows, it absorbs CO2, and when burned with the correct moisture content, can reduce your heating related CO2 emissions compared to using gas, oil or other fossil fuels.